sumanbala2210-USRA/MVT_Fermi_Golkhou/README.md

 ## Configuration

-The MVT analysis is primarily controlled by a YAML configuration file, typically named `config_MVT.yaml`.
+The MVT analysis is primarily controlled by a YAML configuration file, named `config_MVT.yaml` (or `config_MVT.yaml`).
 An example structure is:

 ### config_MVT.yaml
 ```yaml